 Synthesizing Robust Adversarial Examples

-Abstract:Neural network-based classifiers parallel or exceed human-level accuracy on several common tasks and are used in practical systems.
+Abstract:Neural network-based classifiers parallel or exceed human-level accuracy on many common tasks and are used in practical systems.
 Yet, neural networks are susceptible to adversarial examples, carefully perturbed inputs that cause networks to misbehave in arbitrarily chosen ways.
-When generated with standard methods, these examples do not consistently fool a classifier in the physical world due to viewpoint shifts, camera noise, and other natural transformations.
-Adversarial examples generated using standard techniques require complete control over direct input to the classifier, which is fundamentally impossible in many real-world systems.
+When generated with standard methods, these examples do not consistently fool a classifier in the physical world due to a combination of viewpoint shifts, camera noise, and other natural transformations.
+Adversarial examples generated using standard techniques require complete control over direct input to the classifier, which is impossible in many real-world systems.